 My ongoing and passionate interest in the exploration of belief systems and their profound effect on peace and happiness is what drives me in all that I do, how I relate to others and my own self-talk.
 Discussions on beliefs, empowerment, boundaries, ethics, choices – they all show up in what I offer through the Academy.
 You’ve been warned!

 Credentials, Professional Memberships & Other Such Nonsense:

 continuing education provider for ARCB (P00121), NCBTMB (027030-00), FL-BOMT (50-1131), RAC

 member: Reflexology Association of America (RAA), International Council of Reflexologists (ICR)

-I currently serve as the President of RAA, having earlier served as the vice-President and chair of the Education, PR and Technology committees.
+In the summer of 2017 I completed a term as the President of the Reflexology Association of America, having earlier served as the vice-President and chair of the Education, PR and Technology committees.